Prakhil-tp/vaccine-notifier/README.md

 ### Setting up the environment

 Make sure you have the `node.js` installed on your system.
 It is what interpret the actual logic.
-Now, we can set up our code in the machine. for that just clone the repository and install necessary packages: follow the below command.
+Now, we can set up our code in the machine. for that just clone the repository and install necessary packages: follow the below commands.

 ``` sh
 git clone https://github.com/Prakhil-tp/vaccine-notifier.git